NoviSystems/worklog/README.md

 #### Site URL ####

 Add new entry for the site url in the admin/sites.
-This must be fully qualified and it must not include a closing slash.
+This must be fully qualified and it must not include a closing slash (We can use 'http://127.0.0.1:8000' for local dev environment).
 Update corresponding SITE_ID in settings.py.
-We can use 'http://127.0.0.1:8000' for local dev environment.
+The SITE_ID is an integer field that corresponds to a Site object's private key, which is incremented by 1 for each new instance of a Site.
+Django, by default, will instantiate a site called 'example.com', where pk=1.
+Thus, the next site added will have pk=2, and so forth.
+Enter the private key integer into the SITE_ID field.
+If you are uncertain of your Site's private key, you can make a query for it in the django shell.

 #### Site Admins ####